News & updates

 ETC Theater Kicks off its 2017 Season With Two Comedies

 Two outrageous comedies are joining forces at Randolph Union High School this fall.
 “The Fifteen Minute Hamlet” and “The Bible in 30 Minutes … or Less” were presented in “Two Shows, One Night” from October 19-21.

 The unusual split bill is a reaction to an abundance of new talent.
 “I had eleven walk-ons this fall,” noted director BC Rainville.
 “These are great kids – who I hadn’t anticipated being a part of the theater program.
 Replacing the planned production with two one-acts just made sense.”

-Leading the cast of the “Fifteen Minute Hamlet” are two Seniors, Lukina Andreyev and Josh Huffman, and Junior Philip Papp.
+Leading the cast of the “Fifteen Minute Hamlet” were two Seniors, Lukina Andreyev and Josh Huffman, and Junior Philip Papp.
 In addition to student-directing the production, these three are Ophelia, Hamlet, and Claudius respectively.

 If the play’s title seems familiar, that’s because Tom Stoppard’s reduction of Shakepeare’s masterpiece helped RU claim a state championship in 1997.
 “I have great memories of that cast and crew.” noted director Rainville, “those young people introduced me to the Randolph stage.
 It was a wild ride – and I quickly became aware that this was not high school theater, but theater performed in a high school.”